 21.1% of adults in ZIP code 20748 have a bachelor's or more advanced degree.
 This is below the state and nationwide proportions of 40% and 35%, respectively.
-15,18,22 came from MedStar Southern Maryland

 Key factors will be tracked to determine the impact of programs and services implemented, and relevance to external public health goals.